<- All posts

 Tens of thousands of businesses around the world choose Budibase to build internal tools, the fast, cost-effective way.

-With custom RBAC, external data support, autogenerated CRUD screens, free SSO, self-hosting, cloud deployments, low-code automations, and more, Budibase is the perfect solution for building all kinds of business applications.
+With external RBAC, external data support, autogenerated CRUD screens, free SSO, self-hosting, cloud deployments, low-code automations, and more, Budibase is the perfect solution for building all kinds of business applications.

 To start using Budibase for free, sign up today.